ak4778/stocktop/README.md

 Depends on the ncurses lib.

-The 'data' directory contains the transaction deal respectively.
+The 'data' directory contains only a part of the transaction deals.

 Open a terminal to buid:
    make